 Eight Princesses and a Magic Mirror

-Tagged courage, empathy, fairness, fairy tale, family, female empowerment, friendship, growing-up, identity, imagination, independence, individuality, Lydia Corry, magic, mirrors, Natasha Farrant, princesses
+Tagged courage, empathy, fairness, fairy tales, families, female empowerment, friendship, growing-up, identity, imagination, independence, individuality, Lydia Corry, magic, mirrors, Natasha Farrant, princesses

 Eight Princesses and a Magic Mirror is a truly exceptional book of stories about eight princesses all linked together by a magic mirror that comes into the possession of each princess.
 This has been sent out into the world by the enchantress that owns it to find out what makes a princess excellent.
 What we, and the enchantress, find out about princesses from different centuries, backgrounds and countries are that each princess is unique, and each one challenges the traditional characteristics usually attributed to princesses in fairy tales.
 We also find out that alongside their uniqueness, they are all not only connected by the magic mirror, but by the characteristics, they display within their story.
 They are all brave, strong, defiant, kind, caring, determined and intelligent.
 This sends out an unequivocal message throughout the book: that beauty is not just about the way you look but the way you behave and treat others.